 Leong, Wai Kum.
 Singapore : Institute of Southeast Asian Studies, 2011.

 Randolph Khoo and Hoon Shu Mei, Drew & Napier LLC (published in Practical Law)

 Singapore : Syariah Law Forum Organising Committee, National University of Singapore, 2017.

 Published by the Law Society of Singapore, this book contains detailed guidance to volunteer lawyers.

-The family law section contains information on maintenance proceedings.
+The family law section contains information on divorce, nullity and ancillary matters.

 If a password is required for access, NUS Law students may request it from the Centre for Pro Bono & Clinical Legal Education (firstname.lastname@example.org).

 The Family Registry at the Family Justice Courts will lead the applicant through the process, including any documentation required.
 The following documents should be brought along for the application: